RuggeroFreddi/LSM-Robustness/README.md

 ## Workflow Summary

-1. Generate spike-train datasets from raw data.
+1. Dataset Generation: generate spike-train datasets from raw data.
-2. Run LSM experiments driven by a YAML configuration file.
+2. Experiment Execution: run LSM experiments driven by a YAML configuration file.
-3. Post-process results to obtain metrics, robustness intervals, and plots.
+3. Post-processing and Visualization: post-process results to obtain metrics, robustness intervals, and plots.

-All steps are reproducible and configuration-driven.
+All steps are reproducible and configuration-driven (see Configuration Files).

 ---

 ## Main Scripts

-### Dataset Generation
+### 1. Dataset Generation

 - **`generate_MNIST_dataset.py`**
   Generates a spike-train version of the MNIST dataset and saves it in the `data/` directory.